JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

   |-- todo.spec
 ```

+In the **dist** folder you find your new Windows program, all ready to hand over someone, who does not have Python on their system.

+> Note: Packaged files and outcomes of a build process are often refered to as **build artifacts** or just **artifacts**.

-In the **dist** folder we find our new windows program, all ready to hand over someone, who does not have python on their system.
-One thing to think about when building applications is that in order to build our program again after we have changed something in the python code, we need to delete the dist folder and run the `pyinstaller` command again with the same arguments to get the application compiled.
-What happens if we forget to add the `--onefile` argument to the command?
-What happens if we forget to delete the old artifact and should we do that manually?
+One thing to think about when building applications is that in order to build your program again after you have changed something in the python code, you need to delete the **dist** folder and run the `pyinstaller` command again with the same arguments to get the application compiled.
+This may bring some questions to your mind such as:

+* What happens if you forget to add the `--onefile` argument to the command?
+* What happens if you forget to delete the old artifact and should you do that manually?

 If only there were a way to package our application from a build script, where we could define all the settings once and for all.
 We are in luck, because the PyInstaller is just python code, so we can make a python build script, that we can use to automate the building of our applications, with the same configurations every time the application is run.
 Let us get started on making our lives a bit easier.

 > **Note:** We will disregard the **build** folder and only focus on the **dist** folder for now since the purpose of the **build** folder is documented
 in the Pyinstaller documentation and in several tutorials elsewhere, and is not essential for the solution.

 ## Automating the building of applications

 Let us start of with creating a new python file called `build_automation.py`.
 Here we can write our new build automation so that the configuration is set once and controlled by our version control system.
 This gives the benefits of keeping track of any changes in the builds and we can go back and change the solution.
-From the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) we can find a code snippet for running the installer from a python file.
+From the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) we can find a code snippet for running the installer from a python file:

 ```python
 """